Camrose Centre makes a real difference to homeless people's lives

 A private place to wash and freshen up is something that most of us take for granted.
 But if you are sleeping on the streets the simple act of washing and using toilet facilities can be difficult to access.

-The clean, modern shower suite offers a safe place for homeless people to wash, have a shave and feel good, with wash kits and fresh towels supplied by the centre.
+The Camrose Centre offers a clean, modern shower suite and a safe place for homeless people to wash, have a shave and feel good, with wash kits and fresh towels supplied by the centre.

 St Michael’s Lay Minister and Camrose Centre trustee Mike Browning said: “The community support we have received has allowed us to focus on providing immediate help to street homeless people and vulnerable people recovering from or at risk of losing their homes.